gahan-corporation/wyatt/doc/source/setup/deploy.rst

 HTTPS
 =====

-Whether it's accessed via website/web client or web service, Odoo transmits authentication information in cleartext.
-This means a secure deployment of Odoo must use HTTPS\ [#switching]_.
+Whether it's accessed via website/web client or web service, Gerp transmits authentication information in cleartext.
+This means a secure deployment of Gerp must use HTTPS\ [#switching]_.
 SSL termination can be implemented via just about any SSL termination proxy, but requires the following setup:

-* enable Odoo's :option:`proxy mode <gerp-bin --proxy-mode>`.
-This should only be enabled when Odoo is behind a reverse proxy
+* enable Gerp's :option:`proxy mode <gerp-bin --proxy-mode>`.
+This should only be enabled when Gerp is behind a reverse proxy
 * set up the SSL termination proxy (`Nginx termination example`_)
 * set up the proxying itself (`Nginx proxying example`_)
 * your SSL termination proxy should also automatically redirect non-secure